vinta/awesome-python/README.md

 *Libaries for presenting and sharing your analytics resutls

-*[Datapane](https://datapane.com/) - Turn scripts and notebooks into interactive reports.
+* [Datapane](https://datapane.com/) - A collection of APIs to turn scripts and notebooks into interactive reports.

 ## Database